 To get rid of dry, cracked heels, soak your feet in warm, soapy water for about thirty minutes and gently scrub your heels with a pumice stone to remove the layer of dry skin.

 If a pumice stone is too rough, try using a loofah to scrub the dry skin away.
-After exfoliating with a pumice stone or loofah, dry and moisturise your feet.
+If you don’t have a pumice stone, try making a paste with salt and water to rub onto your heels before rinsing off.
+After exfoliating, dry and moisturise your feet.
 Petroleum jelly is an excellent option that protects and moisturises very dry, cracked skin.